-Faculty must follow the University and College guidelines when applying for an FPL (see http://oaa.osu.edu/assets/files/documents/facultyprofessionalleave.pdf).
+Faculty must follow the University and College guidelines when applying for an FPL (see the Policy on Faculty Professional Leave.

 The faculty member submits a Professional Leave Application (FPL) to the Department Chair by January 15, including the continuation of service statement.
 Faculty can apply for an FPL for one or two semesters after seven years of service as a faculty member.